-Unfortunately, blacklegged tick nymphs are very small (as small as a poppy seed), difficult to see, and generally cause no itch or irritation at the site of the bite, so many people are not aware they have been bitten.
+Unfortunately, blacklegged tick nymphs are very small (about the size of a pinhead), difficult to see and generally cause no itch or irritation at the site of the bite, so many people are not aware they have been bitten.
 If you have been in an area that might contain blacklegged ticks and you experience any symptoms of Lyme disease, contact your doctor.